survivejs/webpack-book/CONTRIBUTING.md

 One of the unique aspects of this book is that its development happens mostly in the open.
-You can actually see as develops.
+You can actually see as it develops.
 As a result you'll be able to contribute just like for any open source project.

 ## PRs